Top 25 best strategy games for iPhone and iPad (iOS)

 ROME: Total War

 One of the greatest and deepest real-time strategy games ever made makes its way onto the iPad, and it works shockingly well.
 ROME: Total War cleverly combines real-time strategy with turn-based strategy into a masterpiece that will give you the feeling you need when going into battle.
-Although the graphics cannot compare to the ones from Sid Meier's Civilization VI, that doesn't take away from the game overall vibe.
+Although the graphics cannot compare to the ones from Sid Meier's Civilization VI, that doesn't take away from its overall vibe.

 If you played this game on PC (ages ago), then you will be more than happy to take it onto your mobile device with you, everywhere you go.
 This giant is as great on mobile as ever - read our ROME: Total War review if you need even more convincing.Download ROME: Total War